Kupffer cell: Clinical significance

 Kupffer cells are incredibly plastic cells that have the capability to polarize specific activation states and can perform different functions in different microenvironments.
 M1 (classical activation) and M2 (alternative activation) designate the two extremes of macrophage polarization.
 M1-polarized Kupffer cells produce a large amount of pro-inflammatory cytokines like TNF-alpha.
 On the other hand, M2-polarized Kupffer cells produce a large quantity of anti-inflammatory mediators, for example, IL-10.

 Kupffer cells play a role in the pathogenesis of a damaged liver in response to sepsis.
 The macrophages in the liver activate and release both IL-1 and TNF-alpha.
 In turn, this activates leukocytes and sinusoidal endothelial cells to express ICAM-1.
 This results in tissue damage to the endothelium because of proteases, oxygen radicals, prostanoids and other substances from leukocytes.

 Kupffer cell activation contributes to pathogenesis of both chronic and acute alcoholic liver disease in response to ethanol-induced liver injury, common in chronic alcoholics.
 Chronic alcoholism and liver injury deal with a two-hit system.
 While the first hit is direct, mediated by the direct toxicity of ethanol and its metabolic byproducts, the second hit is indirect, mediated by increased uptake of lipopolysaccharide (endotoxin) from the intestine.

 Ethanol increases permeability of the intestinal epithelium, resulting in endotoxin produced by the intestinal flora leaking from the intestinal lumen into the liver via the portal vein.
 The presence of endotoxin induces a strong M1 polarization of Kupffer cells.
 A large amount of reactive oxygen species, pro-inflammatory cytokines and chemokines are produced by the activated Kupffer cells which lead to liver injury.

 The cascade begins with endotoxin-mediated activation of the Toll-like receptor 4 (TLR4) and CD14, receptors on the Kupffer cell that internalize endotoxin.
 This in turn activates the transcription of pro-inflammatory cytokines and tumor necrosis factor-alpha (TNFα), with concurrent production of superoxides.

 Cytokines and superoxides go on to cause inflammation and oxidizing damage respectively, while TNFα triggers the stellate cells in the liver to initiate collagen synthesis.
 These processes result in fibrosis, or scarring of the liver.
 Fibrosis will eventually cause cirrhosis, a loss of function of the liver due to extensive scarring.

+Phylogenetic distribution

+Kupffer cells have been described in the liver of adult lamprey, indicating the possibility of vertebrate-wide distribution.
+Kupffer cells in lamprey liver are not as abundant as in mammalian liver.
+In the adult lamprey, the liver is not the main site of clearance of senescent erythrocytes (a function performed by mammalian Kupffer cells), and lamprey Kupffer cells seem to have a limited role in iron storage.
+Kupffer cells in lamprey as well as in amphibians contain melanin granules.